ariscript/www/content/blog/gang-of-four.md

 ---
 title: Dear Gang of Four
-description: No, we have function pointers at home.
+description: No, we have functional programming at home.
 date: 2024-09-20
+updated: 2024-12-12
 tags:
     - tech
     - education